Oh, Seattle, home to the first Starbucks store and dozens other incredible places and things one should see and do when in Washington…

 8. Pioneer Square

-Pioneer Square is one of the best places in Seattle to explore ample art galleries, coffee shops and popular bars.
+Pioneer Square is one of the best places in Seattle to explore ample art galleries, coffee shops, and popular bars.
 We quickly browsed around.
-What stroked us most is the amount of people taking advantage of secluded Waterfall Garden Park.
+What impressed us the most was the amount of people taking advantage of secluded Waterfall Garden Park.